 A violinist, she performed with the Atlanta Opera Orchestra, and with the Woman’s Jazz Orchestra of Los Angeles, the Atlanta Ballet Orchestra, the Emory Chamber Players and other ensembles in the Atlanta area.
 Additionally, Georgia is a violinist with the Greek Islanders and The Aegeans.

 In 2006, Ekonomou founded the Atlanta Junior Chamber Orchestra, the preparatory orchestra of the Emory Symphony Youth Orchestra.
-Under her leadership, AJCO has become the premier orchestra in the Atlanta Area for students in grades 7-9.
+Under her leadership, AJCO became the premier orchestra in the Atlanta Area for students grades 7-9.